mgechev/angularjs-style-guide/README.md

      └── services
 ```

-* When creating directives it may be useful to put all the files associated with the given directive files (i.e. templates, CSS/SASS files, JavaScript) in a single folder.
+* Put all the files associated with the given directive (i.e. templates, CSS/SASS files, JavaScript) in a single folder.
 If you choose to use this style be consistent and use it everywhere along your project.

 ```
 app